Emerging Markets & Country Risk Analysis

 Program of Studies:

-During the ten weeks of the Certificate Program (late May - early August, 2015), all students will enroll in POSC 6991 Political Risk Analysis and in ECON 5540 Emerging Markets.
+During the ten weeks of the Certificate Program ( May 26 - August 4, 2015), all students will enroll in POSC 6991 Political Risk Analysis and in ECON 5540 Emerging Markets.

-POSC 6991 Political Risk Analysis, which meets two nights each week (Mondays and Wednesdays, 6 - 9 pm) during the 1st summer session (late May and June), studies the methods used to assess and manage the political risks associated with foreign investment and international business.
+POSC 6991 Political Risk Analysis, which meets two nights each week (Mondays and Wednesdays, 6 - 9 pm) during the 1st summer session (May 27 to June 25, 2015), studies the methods used to assess and manage the political risks associated with foreign investment and international business.
 Students will learn how to assess a country's risk by examining its domestic political climate, its economic climate, as well as its geopolitical relationships with other nations.
 Each student will be required to analyze the political risks associated with a country of their choosing.

-ECON 5540 Emerging Markets, which also meets two nights each week (Tuesdays and Thursdays, 6-9 pm) but during the 2nd summer session (July and early August), provides essential training in the economic and financial analysis of emerging financial markets.
+ECON 5540 Emerging Markets, which also meets two nights each week (Tuesdays and Thursdays, 6-9 pm) but during the 2nd summer session (June 30 to August 4, 2015), provides essential training in the economic and financial analysis of emerging financial markets.
 It will train students to interpret various macroeconomic indicators, evaluate risks from exchange rate fluctuations, and estimate the potential returns and risks associated with foreign equity investments.
 Each student will be required to prepare an individual country study evaluating their country's potential prospects for equity investment.

 Students who lack adequate preparation in finance will also be required to enroll in ECON 5040 Strategic Financial Management.
-ECON 5040 Strategic Financial Management is scheduled for the first summer session, late May and June, 2015, and meets two nights each week (Tuesdays and Thursdays).
+ECON 5040 Strategic Financial Management is scheduled for the first summer session (May 26 to June 25, 2015) and meets two nights each week (Tuesdays and Thursdays, 6 - 9 pm).

 For Fordham Students!